GRIP FAQs

 I plan on staying in the dorms in July, how are room reservations handled?

-You will select your dorm preference at registration (Shared or Private).
+You will select your dorm preference when registering.

 Tuition Expenses – How much is tuition for GRIP?